riverbed/Riverbed-Community-Toolkit/233-instrument-java-app-with-apm-java-agent-on-gke/README.md

 In your web browser, open the http url using the external IP address, for example http://external-ip-address, and navigate in the app to generate some traffic and application transactions.

 ## Step 7.
-Aternity APM webconsole
+ALLUVIO Aternity APM webconsole

-Go to the Aternity APM webconsole to observe the application with every transaction and every instance.
+Go to the APM webconsole to observe the application with every transaction and every instance.

 ## Cleanup